2-min summary: which golf mats are the best for DIY simulator setups?

 - The Net Return Pro Simulator Turf

-While 6 made this top list, the clear winner is Truestrike Academy Simulator Mat.
+While 6 made this top list, the clear winner is Truestrike Academy Simulator Mat (pictured below in our testing setup).
 The silicone base (rather than foam) is much more forgiving than your typical turf, and being a modular build, you can build it out (or replace sections) over time.

 However, you’ll be in for $1k+ there.
 If you want a cheap golf mat for your simulator, we’d suggest the Carl’s HotShot hitting mat.